Dangerous wild animals

 Certain animals are listed as being dangerous and although you can buy them, you need a Dangerous Wild Animal Licence to keep them.

-The aim is to ensure that where private individuals keep dangerous wild animals they do so in circumstances which create no risk to the public and safeguard the welfare of the animals.
+The aim is to make sure that people who keep dangerous wild animals do so in circumstances which create no risk to the public and safeguard the welfare of the animals.

 A full list of the types of animals that require a licence can be found on the government's legislation website.